Sambruk/streamflow-core/Readme.md

 `mvn clean install`

-2. Dev env with sign
+2. Dev env with sign (You should have certificate file).

 `mvn clean install -P sign`